digitalfortress-tech/typeahead-standalone/README.md

 Here is a **[Live Demo](https://typeahead.digitalfortress.tech/)** of **typeahead-standalone.js** in action.

-A preview of the basic example taken from the Live Demo:
+A preview of the basic example taken from the Demo:

 ![Basic example](./demo/basic-ex.gif)